dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UILibraryDemo.md

 Wait for a few seconds and check if the words turn red, if they remain gray color, congrats!
 You have imported the DJI Android SDK and DJI UI Library into your Android Studio project successfully!

+## Application Activation and Aircraft Binding in China

+ For DJI SDK mobile application used in China, it's required to activate the application and bind the aircraft to the user's DJI account.

+ If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled, and flight will be limited to a cylinder of 100m diameter and 30m height to ensure the aircraft stays within line of sight.

+ To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

 ## Building the Default Layout using UI Library

 Now, let's continue to open the "activity_main.xml" file, and replace the code with the following: